 It is common to think that estate planning is only for the wealthy.
 But everyone has assets like money, property and belongings.
-Estate planning is meant to help prevent you and your family from suffering financial, logistical and even emotional burdens later on in life.
-You can get started by understanding some of the key documents and tools that make up an estate plan.

 Depending on your specific situation, there are various tools available that can be incorporated into an estate plan.
 Some examples of estate planning tools and documents include wills, powers of attorney, advanced care directives and trusts in some situations.
 Given the legal nature of estate planning tools, it is always beneficial to review estate planning with a legal professional.
 Thrivent does not provide specific legal or tax advice, but we can partner with you and your tax professional or attorney to provide details on your overall financial strategy at Thrivent.

 What is a will and why do you need one?

 A will is a legal document in which you name one or more people to manage your estate and perform detailed distribution of your property at death.
 No matter the size of your estate, establishing a will and designating beneficiaries of your assets can be an important step in your estate planning.

 With a will, you may be able to accomplish such things as:

 - Designate who will receive your assets, including an institution or charity, as well as how and when.